Boothroyd: They’ll have to carry me out of Under-21 role

 The Young Lions lost 4-2 to Romania in Cesena to crash out of the tournament following a second straight Group C defeat.

-Boothroyd’s selection backfired after he benched Phil Foden in a game England had to win only for them to ship four goals in the final 14 minutes.
+Boothroyd’s selection backfired after he named Phil Foden as a substitute for a game England had to win, only for them to ship four goals in the final 14 minutes.

 George Puscas’ 76th-minute penalty opened the scoring while Ianis Hagi’s goal and Florinel Coman’s brace won it.